NVE/meteoio/tools/pythonWrapper/readme.txt

 2) Building the wrapper
  go to the subfolder where the setupPosix.py-file is located (../tools/pythonWrapper/) and type:
  "python setupPosix.py build_ext --inplace"

+ to build and install the wrapper try (this is not tested under Linux yet):
+ "python setupPosix.py lib_install"

 3) Using the wrapper
 run the test-script: